jponf/course-automated-reasoning/README.md

 ## Week 2

-Week 2 has four different practical assignments.
-For simplicity the problem descriptions are provided below.
+Week 2 has four different practical assignments, below you'll find the description of each of them.

 ### Filling trucks for a magic factory